rodneyknaap/atx-turboxt-v3/README.md

 I hereby publish the third revision of my ATX Turbo-XT mainboard design.

-No guarantees of function or fitness for any useful purpose is given, building this design is at the sole responsibility of the builder.
+No guarantees of function or fitness for any useful purpose is given, building and using this design is at the sole responsibility of the builder.

-Do not attempt this project unless you have the necessary electronics assembly expertise and experience, and know how to observe electronics safety guidelines.
+Do not attempt this project unless you have the necessary electronics assembly expertise and experience, and know how to observe all electronics safety guidelines which are applicable.

 Besides the GPL3 license there are a few warnings and usage restrictions applicable:

-This project was created out of historical reasons and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.
+This project was created for historical purposes out of love for historical computing designs and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.

 It is not permitted to use the computer built from this design without the assumtion of the possibility of loss of data or malfunction of the connected device.
+To be used strictly for hobby purposes only.

 If you plan to use this design or any part of it in new designs, the acknowledgement of the designer and the design sources and inspirations, historical and modern, of all subparts contained within this design should be included in your publication, to accredit the hard work, time and effort dedicated by the people before you who contributed to make your project possible.